 Next up: How to reduce your map index count without sacrificing appearance or sound.

-1 I highly advise just following the link for an explanation, but in brief, you’re limited to 65,536 map indices.
+I highly advise just following the link for an explanation, but in brief, you’re limited to 65,536 map indices.
 That sounds like a lot, but each vertex, each line, each polygon, each line shorter than 0.5 World Units, each platform, and each polygon within a 10 World Unit X/Y radius of each sound object uses a map index, and that’s just off the top of my head – you run out of them quickly.
 (This is a slight oversimplification – lines and vertices that aren’t attached to polygons don’t actually count.)
-In practice, you generally start to run out of them at somewhere between 1,500 and 2,000 polygons.
-The largest polygon count I’ve seen in a playable map layout is 2,466.
+In practice, you’ll generally start to run out at somewhere between 1,500 and 2,000 polygons.